-Love alarm season 2:Release date, Cast, Trailer, And much more click here!! - Moscoop
+Love Alarm Season 2:Release date, Cast, Trailer, And much more click here!! - Moscoop

 Love Alarm Season 2: Storyline

-Love Alarm revolves around a globe where a program alarms people if somebody in the area likes them.
+Love Alarm revolves around a world where a program alarms individuals if somebody in the area likes them.
 This technology empowers users to locate love.
 In this series, love is experienced by Kim Jo-jo while dealing with adversities.

 Season 1 ended on a cliffhanger.
 Jojo was captured between Hye-Yeong and Sun-oh, not able to ring off the love alert.
 This occurred due to the defense given to her by Cheong Duk Gu (Lee Jae-Seung).